Attendance, Behaviour and Support

 We believe that it is through forming positive relationships that mutual trust and respect is built and fostered.
 Children and adults at USJ are encouraged to talk explicitly about their feelings and behaviour using the ‘Zones of Regulation’ (green = ready to learn, blue = tired/ ill, yellow = wobbly, over-excited, red = out of control, angry) and to use their Zones of Regulation toolkits and ’10 a day’ positive mental and physical health strategies to help them to ‘stay green’, calm and ‘ready to learn’ and to re-regulate quickly if needed.

-As a Gold Rights Respecting School, we teach all our children about the 54 articles contained within The United Nations Convention on the Rights of the Child (UNCRC), which was ratified by the UK in 1991.
+We teach all our children about the articles contained within The United Nations Convention on the Rights of the Child (UNCRC), which was ratified by the UK in 1991.
 It is through learning to appreciate the value of having rights that children can be encouraged to respect them.
 It is important to note that all children have these rights at all times regardless of how they are behaving.
 Positive behaviours uphold the rights of others whilst negative behaviours deny others their rights.
 We also make clear links between the 54 articles, British Values and human rights.

 At USJ we focus on these key rights as our core values: